-- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs in the past week and presentations to EDs increased.
-Shingles presentations at sentinel GPs and EDs decreased and remained below the baseline level in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs or EDs in the past week.
+Shingles presentations to sentinel GPs and EDs remained stable in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.